Michael Stipe: Musical style

-Stipe possesses a baritone vocal range.
+Stipe has a baritone vocal range.
 His role in the songwriting process for R.E.M. was to write lyrics and devise melodies.
 While each member was given an equal vote in the songwriting process, Peter Buck has conceded that Stipe, as the band's lyricist, could rarely be persuaded to follow an idea he did not favor.
 Stipe sings in "wailing, keening, arching vocal figures" that R.E.M. biographer David Buckley compared to Celtic folk artists and Muslim muezzin.
 Stipe often harmonizes with Mills in songs; in the chorus for "Stand", Mills and Stipe alternate singing lyrics, creating a dialogue.
 Early articles about the band focused on Stipe's singing style (described as "mumbling" by The Washington Post), which often rendered his lyrics indecipherable.
 Stipe commented in 1984, "It's just the way I sing.
 If I tried to control it, it would be pretty false."

-"That voice.
-It's an extraordinary voice," said U2's lead singer, Bono, in 2003.
-"I often tell him I think he's a crooner, and he doesn't like that very much.
-But it is sort of one part some sort of Bing Crosby '50s laid-back crooner, and one part Dolly Parton", he added, laughing.
+Stipe has earned recognition from the music industry for his unique voice.
+Bono remarked in 2003 that Stipe has an "extraordinary voice," adding "I often tell him I think he's a crooner, and he doesn't like that very much.
+But it is sort of one part some sort of Bing Crosby '50s laid-back crooner, and one part Dolly Parton."
+In 2023, Rolling Stone ranked Stipe at number 152 on its list of the 200 Greatest Singers of All Time.